Who must have passed the test?

 3. Norway before and now.

 You must hand in an academic transcript and course description of the study you have completed.
-Examples of studies that qualify for this exemption iinclude the social studies course, Norwegian Life and Society, at UiO or the one-year study in Norwegian language and culture offered at numerous universities and university colleges.
+Examples of studies that qualify for this exemption include the social studies course, Norwegian Life and Society, at UiO or the one-year programme in Norwegian language and culture offered at numerous universities and university colleges.

-- You have been granted an exemption by your municipality from compulsory Norwegian social studies training and/or the Norwegian social studies test.
-If you have used the registration scheme for EU/EEA nationals or you were granted a first residence permit that forms the basis for a permanent residence permit prior to 1 September 2005, then you are not covered by the Introduction Act or the Integration Act and are not eligible for exemption
+• Your municipality has granted you an exemption from compulsory Norwegian social studies training and/or the Norwegian social studies test.
+If you have used the registration scheme for EU/EEA nationals or were granted a first residence permit that forms the basis for a permanent residence permit prior to 1 September 2005, then you are not covered by the Introduction Act or the Integration Act and are not eligible for exemption.